Q-Minh/nihu/dox/tut_laplace_double_integral.md

 \snippet laplace_double_integral.cpp Includes

-We are going to work with dynamically resizable Eigen matrices.
+We are going to work with dynamically resizeable Eigen matrices.
 We define two convenient typedefs for double and unsigned matrices.

 \snippet laplace_double_integral.cpp Typedefs